"Imagination does not become great until human beings, given the courage and the strength, use it to create."

 The curriculum is designed to encourage a deeper understanding of the interconnected nature of seemingly disparate subjects.
 Its intent is to encourage interest and focus on the development of a whole individual.

 Lower Elementary: 1st – 3rd Grade

 6 – 9 yrs

 |Full Day (Including before/after school care)||6:30 – 8:30 a.m. & 3:00 – 6:00 p.m.|

 |Summer Camp Available||June ~ mid-August|

 Spanish and English are the two primary languages of the Elementary Community.
-Lessons with the Montessori materials are presented primarily in English (with exception of the Spanish language materials), and guides converse primarily in Spanish.
-All guides are bilingual in English and Spanish, with Spanish being their native language.
-Additionally, Spanish class is included in the weekly “specials” schedule, in addition to PE, Art, Music and Nature Education.
+Lessons with the Montessori materials are presented primarily in English (with exception of the Spanish language materials), and guides communicate interchangeably, between Spanish and English.
+Guides are bilingual in English and Spanish, with Spanish being their native language.
+Additionally, Spanish class is included in the weekly “specials” schedule, in addition to PE, Handworks, Music and Environmental Education.